awslabs/crossplane-on-eks/compositions/README.md

 # Composition library

-Compositions folder contains the Composite files and the XRD files to deploy the Composites for each AWS service.
+Compositions folder contains the Compositions and CompositeResourceDefinition(XRD) files to deploy the Composites for each AWS service.

-Compositions and XRD definition files split into dedicated folders for each AWS Provider.
+Compositions and CompositeResourceDefinition(XRD) files split into dedicated folders for each AWS Provider.

-- AWS Provider
+- **AWS Provider**
-- Terrajet AWS Provider
+- **Terrajet AWS Provider**

 ## Option1 - AWS Provider
 The following steps demonstrate the example to deploy the composition to create VPC with AWS Provider